meteorologytoday/EMOM/tutorial/README.md

 ## `04_derive_flux_correction`

-This project is to generate the actual
+This project is to generate the flux correction files that will be used by the model

 1. Edit the options in `make_forcing_one_case.sh` to fit your setup.
 2. Execute `make_forcing_one_case.sh`.